 Making CDC more widely available

-The workplace pensions roadmap said that, in autumn 2025, the government would "lay regulations…to allow multiple unconnected employers to establish a [collective defined contribution (CDC)] scheme."
-It also said that the government was "exploring ways to add to the suite of options available to (DC) trustees as they develop default pension benefit solutions for their members".
-In particular, it was "progressing work on CDC schemes to be used only in retirement" with a view to allowing members who have saved into a DC scheme to transfer their DC pot to a CDC scheme at retirement.
+The 2025 workplace pensions roadmap said that, in autumn 2025, the government would "lay regulations…to allow multiple unconnected employers to establish a [collective defined contribution (CDC)] scheme."
+It also said that the government was "exploring ways to add to the suite of options available to (DC) trustees as they develop default pension benefit solutions for their members" in line with the guided retirement duty.
+In particular, it was "progressing work on CDC schemes to be used only in retirement" with a view to allowing a DC pot to be transferred to a CDC scheme at retirement.

-The next steps in relation to "unconnected multiple employer" and "retirement" CDC were taken in October 2025.
+Since then, a number of steps have been taken in relation to both "unconnected multiple employer" and "retirement" CDC.
 For more information, please go to "current position and projected timings" below.

 Why this is important